BretStateham/AzureDay-ScenarioLabs/Lab-1-UpdatingLab/AzureSetupSqlServerLab/SettingUpAnAzureVMForDevelopment.md

-﻿task <a name="Title"></a>
+﻿<a name="Title"></a>
 # Setting up an Azure Virtual Machine For Developers with Visual Studio 2013 Ultimate and SQL Server 2012 Express #

 ---
 <a name="Overview"></a>
 ## Overview ##

 This next section is about getting set up with Azure Virtual Machine that includes Visual Studio 2013 RC and SQL Server 2012 Express.
+This will be the starting point for other labs.

 In this hands-on lab, you will explore the basic elements of setting up an **Windows Azure Virtual Machine** using the Windows Azure Gallery for Vitual Machines.
 Once a basic virtual machine has been setup, we will add SQL Server 2012 Express Edition.